Welcome to the CADP Installation Page.

 This installation mode (a single copy of the CADP software shared by several machines) can be used even if the machines have different hardware architectures and/or operating systems.
 The CADP software has been designed to support several architectures/systems at the same time.

-On Unix-based systems (namely, Solaris, Linux, and MacOS X), it is not
+On Unix-based systems (namely, SunOS, Linux, and macOS), it is not

-necessary to be an a super-user ("root") to install or upgrade the CADP
+necessary to be a super-user ("root") to install or upgrade the CADP

 software.
 We even recommend that you install it as an ordinary user (not